khabya/JantarMantar/README.md

 <h1 align="center">JantarMantar</h1>

 > Interior designing App with Apple ARKit and UIKit along with recommendation system made with OpenCV using CNN.

+Recommendation System based on Paper implementation CNN without using any external libraries